hyperloop-rails/powerstation/static-checker/README.md

 usage:
 ```$java -jar StaticChekcer.jar folder```

-The result will be output to the file "inefficientAPI.xml"
+The result is dumped into "inefficientAPI.xml"